henryvalbuena/SpaceBattle/README.md

-# Henry: 100DaysOfCode Challenge
+# 100DaysOfCode Challenge

-### This is a small challenge of generating a random motion figures by interacting with the mouse.
-This will be the base of a small game I will be pushing to my Heroku app.
+### This is a small challenge to create a 2D game based on JS, canvas and event listeners.
+I will be pushing it eventually to my Heroku app.

 Check the progress here > https://twitter.com/H3nryJvm